Skip to content

 Origin

 This project concluded that the most suitable sources for obtaining systematic and up‑to‑date information on land mobility dynamics in Galicia are the data directly managed by the Land Bank and the information derived from the Property Transfer Tax and Stamp Duty.
-Additionally, the integration of data from the Cadastral Geographic Information System (SIXCA) and the Agricultural Parcel Geographic Information System (SIXPAC) allows for an approximation to non‑documented land‑mobility mechanisms, such as verbal lease agreements, informal transfers and/or exchanges.
+Additionally, the integration of data from the Cadastral Geographic Information System (SIXCA) and the Agricultural Parcel Geographic Information System (SIXPAC) allows for an approximation to non‑documented land‑mobility mechanisms, such as oral lease agreements, informal transfers and/or exchanges.
 Finally, the analysis of indicators in relation to variables from the REAGA or the Soil Productive Aptitude Map, among others, provides a systematic approach for assessing potential supply and demand, as well as for characterising key indicators (such as price) based on structural and agronomic variables.

-List of reports:
+List of reports

 Slide 1